Lane McCray

-Lane McCray (born April 13, 1962) is an American singer, songwriter and rapper best known for fronting the famous '90s group La Bouche.
+Lane McCray (born April 13, 1962) is an American singer, songwriter, rapper and artist best known for fronting the Eurodance group La Bouche.

 He was stationed at various military installations around the globe with the United States Air Force.
 As an all-around entertainer in the US, Lane performed in regional musical theater productions of West Side Story, A Chorus Line, Tom Foolery, Sophisticated Ladies and La Bohème.

 McCray left the USAF to pursue his musical career full-time.
 It was in Saarbrücken, Germany where he met Melanie Thornton (1967–2001) when they fronted the cover band Groovin' Affairs, going on to form La Bouche.

-After Thornton died in a 2001 plane crash while promoting a re-release of her solo album "Ready to Fly", McCray shied away from the limelight and took some time to mourn the death of his friend and partner.
-As of 2015, Lane (La Bouche) began working with a few different singers Dana Rayne, Timi Kullai, Sophie Cairo, Kim Sanders and Kayo Shekoni with him as the focal point.
+After Thornton died in a Crossair 3597 plane crash in 2001 while promoting a re-release of her solo album Ready to Fly, McCray shied away from the limelight and took some time to mourn the death of his friend and partner.
+As of 2015, Lane (La Bouche) began working with a few different singers Dana Rayne, Timi Kullai, Sophie Cairo, Kim Sanders and Kayo Shekoni, with him as the focal point.

-In September 2019, Lane is set to release a brand new La Bouche single with subsequent tracks to follow to the release of a complete new CD from the group.
+In September 2019, Lane was set to release a brand new La Bouche single with subsequent tracks to follow to the release of a full-length album.

-As of 2020 McCray has embarked on a new musical journey under his own namesake "MCCRAY" the first release on McCray Records was entitled "Save My Life" to which he said "there are many facets to all of us and for me there are just as many facets to my tastes in music" MCCRAY's new single entitled "I Keep Running" is set to release October 1, 2021.
+As of 2020, McCray has embarked on a new musical journey under his own namesake "MCCRAY."
+The first release on McCray Records was entitled "Save My Life," about which he said: "There are many facets to all of us and for me there are just as many facets to my tastes in music."
+MCCRAY's latest single, entitled "I Keep Running," was released on October 1, 2021.

 Personal life

-Lane is the son of Lane McCray Sr. (1937-2016) and Joyce McCray b.1940, brother of Doreen b.1958 and Deidre b 1959 and father of Shannon Breonna McCray b.1983 and grandfather to Hamza Ishmael and Hafsa.
+Lane is the son of Lane McCray Sr. (1937–2016) and Joyce McCray (b.
+1940), brother of Doreen (b.
+1958) and Deidre (b.
+1959), father of Shannon Breonna McCray (b.
+1983) and grandfather to Hamza Ishmael and Hafsa.

-Lane resides in Germany where he continues to express himself through painting and has established "Lane McCray Art Gallery", His works can be found and purchased on his official website.
+Lane resides in Germany where he continues to express himself through painting and has established the "Lane McCray Art Gallery."

 Lane McCray devotes a great deal of his time educating people on HIV/AIDS through local, national, and international foundations.